 - Cashflow: There are a few ATMs and they work, but just to be safe, bring some cash!

 Do we regret going to Nusa Penida?
 Absolutely not.
-Would we go back?
-No. If you need content for your social media, it really is great place to be, but you could easily do it in a day if you hire a driver to take you around.
-Otherwise, consider Nusa Lembongan, the island that we did fall in love with.
+Would we skip Nusa Penida next time?
+Yes.
+If you need content for your social media, it really is great place to be, but you could easily do it in a day if you hire a driver to take you around.
+Otherwise, consider Nusa Lembongan, the island that we did fall in love with, or take some extra time on Bali like Nina did, and check out her guide!

 Like it?
 Pin it!